HafsaUsmani990/HafsaUsmani990/README.md

 Some things I’ve made so far:
 - 📝 A minimal To-Do app (with glassmorphism style ✨)
-- 🎮 A Tic-Tac-Toe game in the browser
+- 💼 A personal portfolio project
 - 🌐 A few basic web projects while learning HTML/CSS

 ## 🌱 Currently